IxDA/interaction18/content/code-of-conduct.md

 To achieve this goal, the IxDA respectfully asks the following of our membership, both for online and in-person interactions under our brand:

-* To be considerate and respectful of other cultures, backgrounds and perspectives
+* To be considerate and respectful of all cultures, backgrounds and perspectives
 * To maintain a professional manner and refrain from harassment or exclusionary behavior toward other members
 * To endeavor to resolve misunderstandings directly, through open dialogue and respectful feedback
 * To notify the organizers or moderators if you feel you have experienced harassment or have witnessed the harassment of others.